wulfebw/legacy.wulfebw.github.io/_posts/2018-02-09-single-servo-control.md

 - Power on the pi and servo HAT

 ### Servo HAT software setup
-- download the software library that comes with the servo HAT as described in this [tutorial](https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi/using-the-python-library)
+- Download the software library that comes with the servo HAT as described in this [tutorial](https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi/using-the-python-library)
-- add the downloaded library to PYTHONPATH in your raspberry pi bash_profile
+- Add the downloaded library to PYTHONPATH in your raspberry pi bash_profile
     + ```export PYTHONPATH="/home/pi/software/Adafruit-Raspberry-Pi-Python-Code/Adafruit_PWM_Servo_Driver:$PYTHONPATH"```
         * where `software` is the directory where I downloaded the software
-- since these programs are run with the super user, and running with super user erases the PYTHONPATH by default, we need to explicitly keep the PYTHONPATH when running as super user
+- Since these programs are run with the super user, and running with super user erases the PYTHONPATH by default, we need to explicitly keep the PYTHONPATH when running as super user
     + ```sudo visudo -f /etc/sudoers.d/custom```
         * this creates a custom file rather than directly editing sudoers
         * by default this uses nano to edit the file
     + add ```Defaults env_keep += "PYTHONPATH"``` to the file and exit

 ### Running the tutorial demo
-- download the additional [code](https://github.com/wulfebw/robotics_rl/blob/master/tutorials/2_single_servo.py) used to control the servo
+- Download the additional [code](https://github.com/wulfebw/robotics_rl/blob/master/tutorials/2_single_servo.py) used to control the servo
     + this is in the same github repo as the code from the previous tutorial
     + it contains a utility function that allows for controlling the servo based on the desired angle of the servo arm rather than with pulse widths
 - Run the tutorial demo